Trauma Therapy in Riverside, CA

 What Is Trauma Therapy?

-From early childhood to adulthood, trauma can occur at any time in a person’s life.
-Many of the types of therapies used with adults direct their treatment focus toward coping with trauma.
-Some therapists also only work with certain types of trauma.
+Trauma can occur at any time in a person’s life, from early childhood to adulthood.
+Many types of trauma therapy used with adults direct their treatment focus toward coping with trauma.
+Some therapists also only work with certain kinds of trauma.
 Trauma can come from an artificial or natural disaster or life-threatening event, the constant presence of danger, or a long-term result of physical, emotional, or sexual abuse.

-Everlast Recovery Centers offers several therapy modalities to address trauma.
-The coping skills and emotional self-regulation learned in various types of therapy apply to many symptoms of trauma.
+Everlast Recovery Centers offers several treatment options to address trauma.
+The coping skills and emotional self-regulation learned in various therapy types apply to many trauma symptoms.
 However, trauma therapy must also help the person understand how their past trauma affects their current behavior and how to start moving past it.

 How Do We Teach Trauma Therapy?

-Trauma experiences may arise in other types of therapy if people do not disclose a traumatic experience right away.
+Trauma experiences may arise in other types of therapy if people do not disclose a traumatic experience immediately.

-These people might have sought treatment for things like anger management, substance abuse, depression, or anxiety.
+These people might have sought treatment for anger management, substance abuse, depression, or anxiety.

 Methods of addressing trauma vary, but therapists at Everlast may use: